 What is peace?
-Sometimes due to our mind’s habitual thoughts or continued attention to a particular condition, we can come to believe that peace is a thing separate from us, and is therefore something we need to work towards or strive for, to accomplish or achieve.
-Yet in truth Peace is the simplest and most natural state, inherent in all existence.
-At first this can seem a little far fetched, when all the mind has to do is turn on then news to begin to see conflict all over the globe as well as in our own backyard.
-But the truth that Peace is our natural state is very easy to see if we also recognize one fact: that it is the conflict that is being regarded as newsworthy and not the Peace.
-In other words, the conflict is what is “happening”; when it stops happening, it’s considered normal, and no longer newsworthy.
+Sometimes due to our mind’s habitual thoughts or continued attention to a particular condition, we can come to believe that peace is a thing separate from us, and is therefore something we need to work towards or strive for, to accomplish or to achieve.
+Yet in truth, Peace is the simplest and most natural state, inherent in all existence.
+At first this may seem a little far fetched, especially when all we have to do is turn on the news to begin to see conflict all over the globe as well as in our own backyard.
+But the truth that Peace is our natural state is very easy to see if we also recognize this fact: that it is the conflict that is being regarded as newsworthy and not the Peace.
+In other words, the conflict is what is “interesting”; when it stops happening, it’s considered normal, and no longer newsworthy.

 By the same token, Inner Peace — peace that is independent of external conditions — is also our natural state.

 Again, this is because it is our true nature.
 Our true nature being that all-pervading Oneness that is the Source of all the manifest universe.
 It is an infinitely silent, infinitely intelligent, field of pure consciousness.
 It is from here that all manifest creation expresses itself.
 As physically manifested beings, we have emerged from that same infinitely silent field.
 This is why when we engage in any form of self care that helps to simply quiet the mind a little, to simply do a little less with the mind, it is always easy to recognize very quickly that peace really is our true nature.